Toyota Sienna 2004-2010: problems and fixes, fuel economy, driving experience, interior photos

 Exhaust leaks are often mentioned.
 The repair with aftermarket parts is not very expensive.

-Leaking valve cover gaskets at higher mileage are not uncommon, but they are not very expensive to change ($220-$380).
+Leaking valve cover gaskets at higher mileage are not uncommon ($220-$380 to replace).
 Oil cooler lines in the 2007-2010 models is another common source of leaks.

 Despite the problems mentioned above, compared to other minivans, the 2004-2010 Sienna is one of the better ones.
 It's not uncommon to see the Sienna with over 200K miles still running strong.